Anju Joseph: Early life and family

+Anju was one of the contestants of Asianet Idea Star Singer Season 4, and she became the third runner-up of the show Gandharva Sangeetham.

+Anju was married to Anoop John, who was a reality show director.
+They later separated.
+She is now married to Aditya Parameswaran.

 Career

 She started her career for films like Doctor Love, Alamara, Avarude Raavukal, Ormakalil Oru Manjukaalam, C/O Saira Banu.
 Another career break in her life was in 2016, when she released an a cappella version of the song Dheewara from the famous film Bahubali.
 She was personally called and congratulated and This created a major trend in Telugu industry and her team was invited to perform for the Cinemaa Awards in Hyderabad.